dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/The Stacks/Open Systems Interconnect (OSI) Stack (Model -- I call it a stack alright! =P).md

 		- Also useful for larger files
 			- Video streaming
 				- Consider pixelation when streaming, nyaar not all packets are being received properly
 		- Packet Contents:
-		- Time To Live
+			- Time To Live (TTL)
-		- Checksum
-			- If data has changed on the receiving side then that packet will be deemed corrupt and will need to be retransmitted (TCP)
 			- Source Address
 			- Destination Address
+			- Source Port
+			- Destination Port
+			- Data

 - Network
 	- Routing
 	- Re-assembly of data